leyimai/toolsproject/README.md

 What is it?
 -------------------
-Squirrel tracker is a web application developed with Django Framework for users to keep track of all the spotted squirrels in NYC.
-On the app, Users are allowed to add, update, and view squirrel data.
+Squirrel tracker is a web application developed with Django Framework for users to keep track of all the spotted squirrels in Central Park, NYC.
+On the app, Users are allowed to add, update, and view squirrel sightings.
 The current dataset includes the 2018 Central Park Squirrel Census data，which can be downloaded at NYCOpenData https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/data.

 How to run the application?